Calabar python

-Common names: Calabar ground boa, burrowing boa, Calabar boa, more.

 The Calabar python (Calabaria reinhardtii) is a species of non-venomous snake in the family Boidae.
 The species is endemic to West and Central Africa.
 It is the only species in its genus.

 Etymology

 The specific name or epithet, reinhardtii, is dedicated to Danish herpetologist Johannes Theodor Reinhardt (1816–1882).

 Taxonomy

 Although Schlegel (1848) first assigned this taxon to the genus Eryx, most herpetologists have since regarded it as a python, which is still reflected in many of its common names.
 Kluge (1993) referred it to Charina (Erycinae) based on a phylogenetic analysis.
-Charina was used to group together C. bottae and C. trivirgata with C. reinhardtii to emphasize evidence for an historical connection between the New and Old Worlds, as well as for taxonomic efficiency.
+Charina was used to group together C. bottae and C. trivirgata with C. reinhardtii to emphasize evidence for a historical connection between the New and Old Worlds, as well as for taxonomic efficiency.
 All recent analyses, however, place Calabaria reinhardtii at the base of a large clade within Boidae, which consists of the Boinae, the Erycinae, and an American clade made up of Charina (Lichanura included) and the Ungaliophiinae.

 This species was long regarded as a member of the family Pythonidae, a fact still reflected in many of its common names.
 It was moved to Charina by Kluge (1993) based on a phylogenetic analysis; however, analyses based on DNA show that Calabaria is not closely related to Charina, and instead it appears to represent an ancient branch of the boid snakes with no close living relatives.